mon1904/flexbox-resp/README.md

-Progressive web application that allowed us to practice flexbox.
+Progressive web application that allowed me to practice flexbox.